 Both the text and the history of the FTC Act "demonstrate that Congress's intent was to limit the Commission's authority to proscribe unfair acts and practices not through a restrictive definition of 'consumer,' but rather through [the FTC Act's] requirement that an unfair practice must cause substantial harm that is not reasonably avoidable or outweighed by countervailing benefits to consumers or competition."
 F.T.C. v.
 IFC Credit Corp., 543 F. Supp.
 2d 925, 937 (N.D.
 Ill.
 2008) (emphasis in original).
-10 The FTC Act does not expressly define "consumer," and so the ordinary dictionary definition of consumer from 1994 (when the FTC Act was amended to define an unfair practice) applies.
+The FTC Act does not expressly define "consumer," and so the ordinary dictionary definition of consumer from 1994 (when the FTC Act was amended to define an unfair practice) applies.
 See Bostock v.
-Clayton County, GA., U.S. , 140 S.Ct.
+Clayton County, GA., \\ U.S. \\, 140 S.Ct.
 1731, 1738 (2020) ("This Court normally interprets a statute in accord with the ordinary public meaning of its terms at the time of its enactment.").
 Thus, a consumer is simply "one that utilizes economic goods."
 Consumer, MERRIAM-WEBSTER COLLEGIATE DICTIONARY 249 (10th ed.
 1994).

 Had Congress wanted to limit the statute's reach so that it only applied when the actual purchaser was harmed by the unfair practice, it could have chosen a narrower word than consumer, such as "customer," "purchaser," or "buyer."
 The effect would have been to require that the person harmed by the unfair practice have been privy to the transaction.
-But Congress chose a broad term, and that choice must be given effect.
-Additionally, Congress's use of the plural form ("consumers" rather than "the consumer") suggests that Congress had in mind a larger class of people who might be harmed by the unfair trade practices than an individual purchaser.
-Finally, limiting "consumer" to direct purchasers would produce an absurd result: Unfair trade practices that harm buyers of a product would be unlawful, but unfair trade practices that encourage or allow purchasers to misuse a product in a way that foreseeably harms third parties would be permitted.
+But Congress chose a broader term, and that choice must be given effect.
+Finally, limiting "consumer" to direct purchasers would produce an absurd result: unfair trade practices that harm buyers of a product would be unlawful, but unfair trade practices that encourage or allow purchasers to misuse a product in a way that foreseeably harms third parties would be permitted.
 That cannot be what Congress intended.
 See Carpenters Dist.
-Council of New Orleans & Vicinity
+Council of New Orleans & Vicinity v.
+Dillard Dep't Stores, Inc., 15 F.3d 1275, 1285 (5th Cir.
+1994) ("A well-accepted canon of statutory construction requires the reviewing court to avoid any interpretation that would lead to absurd or unreasonable outcomes.").